Sustainable Fashion

 My Sustainability Background

 My first sustainable fashion business, Thrift 251, started as a way to make it easier to get rid of your clothes.
 As I learned more about the industry, it evolved into a mechanism to creatively reduce waste, divert clothing from landfill, and explore responsible clothing disposal.
-After 3 years in business, I decided to close the business due to moving states, life transition, and making room for growth in a second business.
+After 3 years in business, I decided to close the business due to moving states, the pandemic, and life transition.
+I now focus on climate-based writing and creative textile reuse solutions in my own sewing practice.